 Note: All exercises are given in Mindfulness Based Stress Reduction Handbook.
-Refer also to accompanying podcasts.
-Click here for our service website which will provide you with further information:
+Refer also to accompanying C.D.

 Review Reflection Questions

 - 1. What have you learned from the guide on mindfulness based stress reduction? - 2.
 What are your biggest blocks/obstacles to living more mindfully? - 3.
 What strategies might help you to stay present and not to get stuck in automatic pilot in the future?